Key Takeaways

 The integration includes platform-specific features too.
 In email apps, you get subject line suggestions.
 In messaging apps, quick reply generation.
 In social media, caption optimization and hashtag recommendations.
 The AI understands each platform's conventions.

-Some keyboards now integrate with productivity tools like Notion, Obsidian, and Google Docs.
+Some keyboards now integrate with productivity tools like Notion, Obsidian, Google Docs, and Microsoft 365.
 The same AI that helps you write emails can assist with note-taking, document drafting, and content creation.
+In 2026, API integrations have become more robust, allowing keyboards to pull context from calendar appointments, project management tools, and CRM systems to provide even more relevant writing suggestions.

 The technical implementation is straightforward from a user perspective - install the keyboard once, and it works everywhere.
 No need for separate browser extensions, app-specific plugins, or platform-by-platform configuration.